Smart port: Environmental sustainability

-Development
+Development and innovation

 Ports have always served an important function for the transfer of goods.
 Before the Industrial Revolution, ports had functioned as trade centers and marketplaces that would develop into centers for cross-cultural exchange, social development and demographic settlement.

 In the 21st century, as ports merge with big data, artificial intelligence and IoT, the port is beginning to be seen as an interconnected smart environment bringing together different port sectors and even other ports.
 The whole supply chain is integrated while making autonomous, intelligent choices.

 To help build a network of highly connected and technologically advanced smart ports all over the world, the Hamburg Port Authority started the chainPORT initiative in collaboration with ports like Los Angeles, Montreal, Rotterdam, Antwerp, Barcelona, Felixstowe, Singapore and Busan, to share and disseminate the concept of smart ports.

 The maritime industry has been testing blockchain technology since 2017 and several shipping companies have partnered with tech companies to create blockchain shipping systems to improve maritime logistics.

 IBM has tested the Blockchain technology in Customs Declaration (CusDec) submission.
 Delays happen in customs declaration submission and border clearing could be minimised if the industry is ready to practice IBM's initiative.

+According to 2024 WIPO Technology trends future of transportation report, the scientific community's engagement with smart ports has seen a noticeable uptick in research activity.
+Since 2016, there has been a marked increase in peer-reviewed journal articles focusing on various aspects of smart port technologies.
+Besides, the number of published patent families has increased from only 20 in 2016 to over 100 in 2023.